Ergon-moe/Bitcoin-Static/doc/gitian-building.md

 # Gitian building

-*Setup instructions for a Gitian build of Bitcoin Cash Node using a VM or physical system.*
+*Setup instructions for a Gitian build of Bitcoin Static using a VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin Cash Node executables.
 It provides a way to be reasonably sure that the